khazovP/Mini-SOC-Phase2/README.md

 For the honeypot, Cowrie was chosen due to its popularity and effectiveness.
 Cowrie is a medium-to-high interaction SSH and Telnet honeypot designed to log brute force attacks and capture attacker activity.

 Since the honeypot is placed in a DMZ network, a DNAT rule is required to forward incoming SSH traffic to it.
-However, this alone was not sufficient—traffic was not reaching the honeypot.
-After some troubleshooting, I made assumption that Azure does not handle ingress and egress traffic on the same interface well.
-To work around this, an SNAT rule was introduced to make Azure believe the traffic originated from the firewall.
+However, this was not enough - traffic was not reaching Honeypot.
+After quick troubleshooting I thought that maybe problem is with hairpin traffic (ingress and egress on the same interface, even though in Trust zone it works normally), so I created SNAT to trick Azure into thinking that traffic originated from FW.
+But this makes no sense, as we will not see real attacker's IP.
+So I decided to move our Honeypot to another subnet - Private1 for example.
 However, this method obscures the attacker's real IP address, which is crucial for analysis.
 To solve this, the honeypot was moved to another subnet (e.g., `Private1`).

 ⚠ **Security Warning:** Placing a honeypot in a trusted zone poses a security risk.
 This approach is acceptable in a lab environment but should be avoided in production.